genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Show

 To see the columns available in the selected table use the [`show`](#dbmon-commands) command.
-This will display the Current Record in the selected table - as you haven’t selected a Record yet, it will display an empty Record (notice the value column is not populated):
+This will display the Current Record in the selected table.
+As you haven’t selected a Record yet, it will display an empty Record (notice the value column is not populated):

 ```javascript
 ==================================